-The course delivery is delivered in a mixed format that includes lecture, discussion, group activities and participation, and the tour.
-Participation in the entire format is required for successful completion of this course for credit.
+The primary course delivery is participatory.
+Participation in the study abroad tour, "Capitals of Fashion" scheduled for March 7-16, 2014 is required for successful completion of this course for credit.
 Class meetings prior to the overseas portion of the class will consist of guest lectures about international travel, safety, and European culture as well as student discussion.